About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 Critiques

-Nonfiction is also accepted, though subject matter should be queried in advance.
+Some nonfiction is also accepted for critique, though subject matter should be queried in advance.

-Each author receives a 15- to 20-minute private meeting with Chris at the conference, the times to be arranged for mutual convenience.
+Each author receives a 20-minute private meeting with Chris at the conference, the times to be arranged for mutual convenience.

-All workshop handouts and exercises are copyright as part of these registered trademarked programs.
+All workshop handouts and exercises are copyrighted as part of Chris Roerden'

 "Finishing a first draft is the easy part.
 It's how you revise that makes you a writer. . . .
 Anybody can spit out 80,000 words.
 It's choosing the right 80,000 in the right order that will get you published. . . .